MicroStrategy/embedding-sdk-docs/docs/add-functionality/error-handling.md

 There can be only one `sessionErrorHandler` function at the same time, whether during dossier creation or after dossier creation.
 So if you want to add a new `sessionErrorHandler`, you should use `removeSessionErrorhandler()` to remove the existing `sessionErrorHandler` first.

-### Session Error Handling During Dossier Creation
+### Session error handling during dossier creation

 The session error handler is executed when the error occurs and you can get details of the error in the `sessionErrorHandler` parameter.